koutaroyumiba/var-namer/README.md

 python3 feedbackCoding.py
 ```

+This will start the program which will first prompt you to specify the output file (will be outputted to `./data/{output}.csv`)

-This will start the program which will output each sample (in random order) in the following output:
+Then the program will output each sample (in random order) in the following output:

 ```
 [iteration]/200 == problem_id [problem_id] ==>